 Regional capital facilities charges (RCFCs) are charges for new water connections and are based on a pro rata share of Cascade's CIP costs.
 RCFC revenues are used to repay debt and to fund capital projects.
 The methodology for calculating the RCFC was adopted by the Board and is codified as Chapter 5.24 of the Cascade Water Alliance Code.
-The chart below shows the change in RCFC rates from 2003 to 2024.
+The chart below shows the change in RCFC rates from 2003 to 2026.

-During the 2023-2024 budget development process, Cascade analyzed its capital projects requirements and rate structure and developed RCFC rates for the current biennium.
-For the 2023-2024 budget 100% of the RCFC revenue is committed to capital expenditures.
+During the 2025-2026 budget development process, Cascade analyzed its capital projects requirements and rate structure and developed RCFC rates for the current biennium.
+For the 2025-2026 budget, 100% of the RCFC revenue is committed to capital expenditures.

-RCFC charges increased to \$7,201 per CERU in 2023 and to \$7,454 per CERU in 2024.
-The RCFC charge is based on existing and future infrastructure divided by the customer base.
+RCFCs increase to \$8,579 per CERU in 2025 and to \$8,852 per CERU in 2026.
+The RCFC is based on existing and future infrastructure divided by the customer base.
 Future water supply infrastructure is the primary driver of the RCFC rate increases.
-RCFC rates were updated to improve equity, increase growth revenue to reduce the burden on rates, create more robust funding for the CIP, recognize increasing construction costs and remain consistent with longer-term trends.

-Below is a graph showing actual number of RCFCs and revenue from 2003 to 2021.
+Below is a graph showing actual number of RCFCs and revenue from 2003 to 2023.